rajeshkotecha/ide_donana_soln/README.md

 ```

 ### Politician Hash Map
 The politicians (or receivers) list is also stored in a hash map implemented as a Python dictionary named **politicians\_dict** in the code.
 Its key is a tuple containing receiver id, zip code and donation year.
-Its value is also a tuple containing running donation count, running total donation amount and a list of individual donation amounts sorted in ascending order.
+Its value is a list containing running donation count, running total donation amount and a list of individual donation amounts sorted in ascending order.

 ```
-politicians_dict = {(receiver id, zip code, donation year):(donation count, total donation amt,
+politicians_dict = {(receiver id, zip code, donation year):[donation count, total donation amt,
-                                                           [donation amt1, donation amt2, donation amt3, ...]}
+                                                           [donation amt1, donation amt2, donation amt3, ...]]}
 ```

 # Algorithm